amanc02/Blinkit-PowerBI/README.md

 The project includes data exploration, transformation, and visualization to support data-driven decision-making for stakeholders in a retail/grocery business environment.

 ---

 ##  Files Included

 - `BlinkIT Grocery Data.xlsx`: Raw dataset containing transactional-level data on product sales.
 - `amanblinkit.pbix`: Power BI file that includes data model, transformations, and dashboard visualizations.
+- [Video Link](https://youtu.be/y_1zCqIPFIk) : Contains the video demonstration of the dashboard.

 ---